ajaya-swain/JavaScript/README.md

-# JavaScript-Basics
+# JavaScript
-JavaScript Basics for Beginners
+JavaScript Basics to Advanced